• How it works

 Attend the Court Hearing

-At an eviction hearing, the landlord must bring the lease, eviction notice with proof it was delivered, the complaint, and proof of the tenant’s violation.
+At an eviction hearing, the landlord must bring the lease, the eviction notice with proof it was delivered, the complaint, and proof of the tenant’s violation.
 Both sides share their story and evidence with the judge.
 They might try to solve the issue with a mediator.
-If they agree—like the tenant paying rent or fixing damage—the court makes it official.
+If they agree, like the tenant paying rent or fixing damage, the court makes it official.
 If not, the trial goes on, and the judge decides.
 If the landlord wins, they get the property back and court costs covered.

 Tenant Gets up to 48 Hours to Move Out